 - Stick your hand up, stay calm, and call for help if you get into trouble.

 If you are planning to go surfing or swimming, learn how to spot rip currents.
-Rip currents are the number one hazard on Australian beaches, and it can take the strongest swimmers by surprise.
+Rip currents are the number one hazard at Australian beaches and they can take the strongest swimmers by surprise.
 For more information on rip currents, visit Beachsafe.